;

 Double Majors and Major/Minor Combinations Policy

-Students completing the Robotics Engineering B.S. or the Computer Engineering B.S. or Computer Science B.A. or Computer Science B.S. cannot receive the Network and Digital Technology B.A. degree.
+Students completing any of the following degrees cannot also receive the Network and Digital Technology B.A.

 Honors